MacOS High Sierra: Changes

+Default wallpaper

+The default desktop picture depicts North Lake in the High Sierra biome.

 System

 Apple File System

 Apple File System (APFS) replaces HFS Plus as the default file system in macOS for the first time with High Sierra.
 It supports 64‑bit inode numbers, is designed for flash memory, and is designed to speed up common tasks like duplicating a file and finding the size of a folder's contents.
 It also has built‑in encryption, crash‑safe protections, and simplified data backup on the go.

 Metal 2

 Metal, Apple's low-level graphics API, has been updated to Metal 2.
-It includes virtual-reality and machine-learning features, as well as support for external GPUs.
+It includes virtual reality and machine-learning features, as well as support for external GPUs.
 The system's windowing system, Quartz Compositor, supports Metal 2.

 Media

 macOS High Sierra adds support for High Efficiency Video Coding (HEVC), with hardware acceleration where available, as well as support for High Efficiency Image File Format (HEIF).
 Macs with the Intel Kaby Lake processor offer hardware support for Main 10 profile 10-bit hardware decoding, those with the Intel Skylake processor support Main profile 8-bit hardware decoding, and those with AMD Radeon 400 series graphics also support full HEVC decoding.
 However, whenever an Intel IGP is present, the frameworks will only direct requests to Intel IGP.
 In addition, audio codecs FLAC and Opus are also supported, but not in iTunes.

 HEVC hardware acceleration requires a Mac with a sixth-generation Intel processor or newer (late 2015 27-inch iMac, mid 2017 21.5-inch iMac, early 2016 MacBook, late 2016 MacBook Pro or iMac Pro).